-T his work was recorded as being with Gosta Stenman, a noted Finnish art dealer, early in the 20th century, then has remained in private hands ever since and come down to the present owner by descent.
-It has never been at auction before.
-The artist has become hot property in recent years, an important name in Nordic art and one whose stock has risen, probably helped by the National Gallery buying a superb painting of Lake Keitele in 1999 and hosting the exhibition 'Lake Keitele: A Vision of Finland’ from November 2017 to February 2018.
+T his work was recorded as being with Gosta Stenman, a noted Finnish art dealer, early in the 20th century and had remained in private hands ever since, coming down to the consignor by descent.
+It had never seen been at auction prior to its sale in December 2019.
+In recent years, Gallen-Kallela – an important name in Nordic art – has enjoyed increased popularity, probably helped by the National Gallery buying a superb painting of Lake Keitele in 1999 and hosting the exhibition Lake Keitele: A Vision of Finland from November 2017 to February 2018.
 The larger 2012 retrospective exhibition that travelled from Helsinki to the Musee D'Orsay, Paris and on to Dusseldorf was also important in establishing his name in Europe.

 Lake Ruovesi and his other mature works, with their meditative appeal and beautiful Nordic light, will hopefully spread the artist’s reputation further so he becomes known not just as a major Finnish painter but recognized all over the world as a major painter.